apache/turbine-archetypes/README.md

 Step-by-step instructions on how to accomplish this can be found here: https://howtodoinjava.com/eclipse/how-to-import-maven-remote-archetype-catalogs-in-eclipse/

-Follow further instructions here: [README] (src/main/resources/archetype-resources/README.md).
+Follow further instructions here: [ARCHETYPE-README](src/main/resources/archetype-resources/docs/README.md) and/or  [ARCHETYPE-DOCKER-README](src/main/resources/archetype-resources/docs/DOCKER-README.md).

 #### Development